 by Erik Imler

-Thanks to Paul Riley and the rest of the staff at NWSL’s Carolina Courage, I was fortunate enough to see a training game that I had never seen before.
+Thanks to the staff at the NWSL’s Carolina Courage, I was fortunate enough to see a training game that I had never seen before.
 It will be added to my training games library immediately as it ticks a number of necessary youth player development boxes.

 The field was divided into 6 smaller areas.